UncleGene/concur/rency/notes.md

 ----

-that leads us to the same problem with concurrent updates
+that leads us to the similar problem

 ----

+Simplest way is to use what we already know.

 - As we have only one head, we can use the same approach as we used with uniquiness.
-  If we really want, we can reduce legs problem to uniquiness too by associating each leg (e.g. front left, front right, etc.) explicitly.
-But let try to find more universal approach.
+  If we really want, we can do it for legs too, making our dog have one front left leg, one front right, etc.

 ----

+But we may want to look at more universal solution.
+We are going to use database again.

 - We will use database-level locking to prevent processes clashing into each other.
   - for this we will start transaction and lock the record right after finding it.
-- Run your tests and enjoy your life…
+Note that we are locking the "parent" record, even though we are not going to update it.
+- We run our tests and can see that solution works.
+But we already saw that behavior can be database-specific.
 - This time - you enjoy it only with MySQL.
-Postgres in this case still works fine with legs, but with head it apparently uses its right to return arbitrary record when asked for the first one
+Postgres uses its right to return arbitrary record, and we still have problem with heads.

 ----

-You see this on Rails before 4.0 (and, hopefully, 3.2.15).
-Rails 4 finally started to provide default order for .first
+Rails 4 fixed the implicit ordering problem, but for Postgres on with other versions we need to keep looking

 ----

+We can do it the hard way

-- We can try to use a lock together with finding the record we need to change
+- We will use this lock upfront
 - And indeed, we have all our tests succeeding.
-But at what cost?
-- If we look at our favorite inspection tool
-  - We can see that the whole table is locked!
-  - This happens because model-level lock is applied to the scoped part our
-    statement.
-You'll need to train your eye to see where Arel ends and where Array starts.
+- But the cost of this may be pretty high:
+  - This is not even table lock, it is a select for update of all records you have
+  - You need to pay attention to how class-level lock works.
+If you do not have any narrowing or limiting clauses, it will always lock all records.

 ----

-As we probably do not want to use the table lock sledgehammer, let fix it on application level.
+As we probably do not want to use this sledgehammer, let fix it ourselves.

-- We are going to do a cleanup **after** update ourselves
+- We are going to do a cleanup **after** update
-  - For this we will just 'detach' all extra heads and legs at the end
+  - For this we will do decapitation and amputation manually at the end
-  - The key part here is that all processes have to agree what 'extra' means.
+  - The key part here is that all processes have to agree what to remove.
     They should not be greedy and try to preserve what they just have added.
-- Tests confirm for us that the cleanup approach succeeds
+- And tests confirm for us that the cleanup approach succeeds

 ----